jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## Recommendations: how to position ourselves unique in this market.
 #### Product Team
+* Improve product variety:
   * Introduce new products in lower price range (under $100 and $100 - $500) that customers could purchase with less hesitation and financial risk for themsevles and gifts like Apple Airpods. <- shorter lifespan or easy to lose item
 * Curate products pairing with our top-selling gaming moniotors and Macbook Air laptops, such as gaming keyboards/headsets or laptop case, so that customers who bought/are buying the monitors and laptops could be tempted to buy their accessories. (cross-selling)
 * Remove Bose Soundsport Headphones from our product line because of its underperformance in every metric across the years. (or resarch reviews among our customers or in general to assess the reason behind it. also ihpone.
 * Bring more variety into Apple iPhone or more recent iPhone model.
 We have only one model/color/storage capacity which might be a reason for its underperformance compared to the other Apple products.